 The Lonesome Bull Ranch is loaded with animals; we do not only have a few of each species, we have an abundant of each of the species.
 We have over four hundred head of Axis Deer, five hundred Black Bucks, one hundred and forty Scimitar Horned Oryx, one hundred head of Zebra, one hundred of Pere David’s Deer, one hundred and twenty head of Buffalo, nighty head of Elk and eighty head of Blue Wildebeest.
 Overall, we probably have over 3,000 animals including Whitetail Deer.

 Ten years ago, we removed the cross fencing so now many of the animals run together throughout the entire twenty-six hundred acres, except for a few zebra herds that are kept separate.
-We have the largest Axis, Fallow, Aoudad, Scimitar Horned Oryx, Four Horned Sheep, Watusi, Pere David’s, Barasingha, and various Buffalo herds in the entire world.
+We have some of the largest Axis, Fallow, Aoudad, Scimitar Horned Oryx, Four Horned Sheep, Watusi, Pere David’s, Barasingha, and various Buffalo in the entire world.

 We have twenty-six feeding stations with both protein and corn feeding year around.
 From time to time we must feed hay when mother nature is not as good to us as in the past seasons.
 We set up our feeder areas different than most: instead of the animals having to jump a fence.
 We have constructed a 30’ x 30’ fence 22″ off the ground around a gravity fed, protein feeder and automatic corn feeder.
 This allows the smaller animals to eat while keeping the exceptionally large animals such as the buffalos and zebras out.